hpc/pavilion2/docs/plugins/schedulers.rst

 Configuraton
 ~~~~~~~~~~~~

-The `schedule` section for each test generically handles configuration for all schedulers.
-You
+Pavilion has unified scheduler plugin configuration into the `schedule` section.
+Not all keys from
-only need to support the minimum set of options needed to schedule jobs with your scheduler, the
+this section will apply to your scheduler, and that's ok.
+Most keys are handled automatically given
-rest are silently ignored.
+the information gathered on nodes.

 You can also, optionally, add a scheduler specific configuration section.
 To do this, you'll need
 to override the `_get_config_elems()` method.
 This method returns three items: